awkena/panGenomeBreedr/docs/reference/pg_variant_impact_summary.md

-# Summarize variant mutation impacts per chromosome (online)
+# Get summary of database variant impacts by chromosome (online)

-This function connects to the public panGenomeBreedr API and summarizes the distribution of mutation impacts across chromosomes.
+Get summary of database variant impacts by chromosome (online)

 ## Usage